-- a.
+- 3. Wait for the discharge temperature and manifold pressure to stabilize after making adjustments.
+Do not rush this step. - 4.
+In rare cases, the amplifier calibration potentiometer will reach its adjustment limit before the proper discharge temperature is achieved.
+If this occurs, the Discharge Temperature Sensor (DTS) will need to be adjusted: - a.
 Turn the burner service switch to the "OFF" position and allow the Discharge Air Temperature Sampling Box time to cool. - b.
 Turn the blower service switch to the "OFF" position. - c.
 Open the unit access door on the control enclosure side. - d.
-Remove the access cover from the Discharge Air Temperature Sampling Box.
-Its location is noted in the Heater Configuration on page 5.
-Refer to the Individual Component Description Section (pages 105-111) for additional information. - e.
-Carefully adjust the DTS calibration potentiometer, which is located under the front label sticker on the side of wire terminal 3.
-To raise the discharge temperature, adjust the potentiometer counter-clockwise with a #0 phillips screwdriver.
-Do not force the potentiometer past its end of travel limit in either direction.
-If potentiometer is at its end of travel and desired discharge temperature cannot be reached, contact Cambridge Air Solutions' Customer Service Group.
+Remove the access cover from the Discharge Air Temperature Sampling Box and remove the two mounting screws from the DTS.
+Refer to the Individual Component Description Section (pages 103-109) for additional information.

+e.
+Carefully remove the DTS from the sampling box, turn it over and adjust the DTS calibration potentiometer shown in the drawing.
+To raise the discharge temperature, adjust the potentiometer 90° counterclockwise.

 - f.
+Carefully reinstall the DTS.
 Replace the Discharge Air Temperature Sampling Box cover, and close the unit access doors. - g.
 Turn the blower and burner service switches to the "LOCAL" position.
 After a delay for the prepurge and igniter warm-up, the burner will light. - h.
 Wait for the discharge temperature to stabilize.
 Do not rush this step. - i.
-Repeat steps 4a through 4h until the discharge temperature comply with the guidelines of the Calibration Check procedure step "8b" (page 59). - 5.
-If a test resistor was used in place of the STS for calibration, ensure it is removed before returning the unit to normal operation.
-Turn the blower and burner service switches to the "REMOTE" position.
+Repeat steps 4a through 4h until the manifold pressure and discharge temperature comply with the guidelines of the Calibration Check procedure step "8b" (page 57). - 5.
+Reinstall the amplifier that was removed in step 1 (page 61).